 It wasn’t until I started reading blogs and personal finance books that I began to learn the basics of handling money.
-And today I am going to be sharing my favorite personal finance books with all of you.
+And today I am going to be sharing my favorite financial education books with all of you.
 I’m positive that they will give you a few a-ha moments of your own.

 Please share this post on Pinterest to share it with other aspiring money-savvy 20 and 30-somethings!

 If you want a quick and easy to get through book on personal finance, The Richest Man In Babylon is going to be your best bet.
 Even though this book was first published in 1926, its advice regarding personal finance is still very much relevant today.
 The book teaches doable steps that you can apply to your finances to ensure saving, as well as making more money.
 A true classic that I think everybody should read at least once in their lives.

 Another fantastic personal finance book is Rich Dad Poor Dad.
 It is the author’s story of living with “two dads”, one being his own, and the other his best friend’s father.
 He explains in this book how the two dads had different mindsets regarding money.
 One of them was poor, and the other was wealthy.
 The book explores the myth that you have to work extremely hard to be rich and rather focuses on doable steps you can do to have your money work for you.

 This book is the McDaddy of all personal finance books, in my opinion.
 If you are in any amount of debt and are struggling to pay it off, Total Money Makeover is the book for you.
 You will be guided on what exact steps are needed from you to pay off your debt, as well as how you can change your spending habits and budget in order to save money.
 Dave Ramsey’s approach is very straight-forward.
 If you are someone who responds to tough love, this book is written in a way that will make you take a hard look in the mirror and want to get your act together.